Hilltop Fellowship

 Deadline: January 31, 2025

-The fellowship application will be available soon.
+The fellowship application is currently available here.
 Applications are accepted through January 31, 2025 for fellowships to be activated within the 2025 calendar year.

 Hilltop Fellowships provide opportunities for individuals with a specific need for the Special Collections at Georgetown University’s Lauinger Library to advance a significant scholarly project on a topic related to Catholicism in any of the disciplines composing Catholic Studies, such as theology and philosophy, history and literature, the arts and the natural and social sciences.